 Teaching learning and assessment

 In your foundation year you will be taught by highly qualified academic staff.
-They are specialists in English for Academic Purposes (EAP) and various subject disciplines who have many years of teaching experience both in the UK and overseas.
+They are specialists in English for Academic Purposes (EAP), and/or their subject discipline, who have many years of teaching experience both in the UK and overseas.

-You will gain practice and training in the different kinds of assessment that are common in higher education, for instance essays, reports, individual and group presentations, learning journals, project work and examinations.
+You will gain practice and training in the different kinds of assessment that are common in higher education, for instance essays, reports, individual and group presentations, learning journals, and project work.

 You will have around 15 class hours per week.
 Classes are held Monday to Friday (except Bank Holidays), usually between 9am and 4pm.
 Some subject modules may be between 5pm and 8pm.